yamcs/yamcs/docs/server-manual/general/architecture.rst

 --------

 A service in Yamcs is a Java class that implements the :javadoc:`org.yamcs.YamcsService` interface.
 The services can be:

- * global meaning they run only once at the level of the server; their definition can be found in ``yamcs.yaml``.
-One such service is the HttpServer.
+* global meaning they run only once at the level of the server; their definition can be found in :file:`etc/yamcs.yaml`.
+One such service is the :doc:`../services/global/http-server`.
- * instance specific meaning that they run once for each Yamcs instance where they are included; their definition can be found in ``yamcs.<instance>.yaml``
+* instance specific meaning that they run once for each Yamcs instance where they are included; their definition can be found in :file:`yamcs.{instance}.yaml`.
- * processor specific meaning they run at the level of the processor; their definition can be found in ``processor.yaml``.
+* processor specific meaning they run at the level of the processor; their definition can be found in :file:`etc/processor.yaml`.

-User can define their own services by adding a jar with an implemented java class into the Yamcs lib/ext directory.
+User can define their own services by adding a jar with an implemented java class into the Yamcs :file:`lib/ext` directory.

 Plugins
 -------

 A plugin in Yamcs is a Java class that implements the :javadoc:`org.yamcs.Plugin` interface.
 The plugin classes are loaded by the Yamcs server at startup before starting any instance.

 Although not required, it is advised that the user creates a plugin with each jar containing mission specific functionality.
 This will allow to see in the Yamcs web the version of the plugin loaded; the plugin is also the place where the user can register new API endpoints.